Aleksandr-biochem/EpitopeScan/README.md

 **a)** ***Peptide*** for analysis can be provided as a sequence OR as parent protein name + start and end residue indices.
 Multiple sequences can be provided as a file (see usage examples below for more).

 **b)** ***Genome Multiple Sequence Alignment (MSA)*** in FASTA format.
 EpitopeScan was originally developed to analyse genome alignments from [COG-UK](https://www.cogconsortium.uk/priority-areas/data-linkage-analysis/public-data-analysis/).
 The tool itself does not perform genome alignments.
-If you want to prepare your set of genomes for analysis, you shoulf use `EPI_ISL_402124.fasta` as the reference sequence and any aligner of your choice (for example, MAFFT as described [here](https://github.com/nihcompmed/SARS-CoV-2-genome)).
+If you want to prepare your set of genomes for analysis, you should use `EPI_ISL_402124.fasta` as the reference sequence and any aligner of your choice (for example, MAFFT as described [here](https://github.com/nihcompmed/SARS-CoV-2-genome)).

 **c)** ***Metadata*** on samples dates and lineages in CSV format.
 Analysis can be performed without this input.
 However, it will only be possible to count mutations without any insights from sampling date and lineage.
 EpitopeScan was originally configured to deal with metadata from [COG-UK](https://www.cogconsortium.uk/priority-areas/data-linkage-analysis/public-data-analysis/).
 If you wish to use your custom table, make sure to prepare CSV table with the following columns: sequence\_name, sample\_date, epi\_week, usher\_lineage (view `test/example_data/example_metadata.csv` as a guide).